mitin001/transcriber/blog/nnf/reading-along/correspondence-between-stan-brakhage-and-kenneth-anger.md

 > DEAD I am not! tho’ your film of that title would seem to wish me so — presumably to simplify the job of mythification you seem determined to seal me in, like your fragments of crushed moths film-sandwich.

-Anger was particularly dismayed by Brakhage's omission of his homosexuality.
+Anger was still alive and therefore still in the process of selecting the parts of himself he wished to immortalize.
+As such, he was particularly dismayed by Brakhage's omission of his sexual orientation.

 > Your, Stan’s taboo in your conscious mind against homosexuality is so strong that you could not bring yourself to mention that Anger, the film artist friend of yours, has this facet of his personality, thereby casting some dangerous radioactive contamination on you thru association with him.

-Anger finds the essay so offensive to his delicate sensibilities, he ends his friendship with Brakhage over it.
+Anger found the essay so offensive to his delicate sensibilities that he ended his friendship with Brakhage over it.

 > Whatever you hoped to gain in writing your accursed essay, witness what you have accomplished: you have destroyed our friendship.

-He starts arguing in bad faith.
-So much so, he chooses to interpret Brakhage's use of the word *gift* in relation to his essay on him to mean *poison *as is its translation from German.
+Dismayed, he resorted to arguing in bad faith.
+His arguments grew increasingly [incoherent].
+When Brakhage described his essay as a gift to Anger, Anger shot back that it was only a gift in the German sense of the word.
+Brakhage's essay was poison to him.

 > As far as it being a “gift” — my German dictionary tells me this word means Poison.

-After reading this, Brakhage asks a person to whom he previously mailed the essay about Anger to destroy it, citing Anger's dismay over the essay.
+Brakhage had already mailed this essay to a third party, but after reading through Anger's attacks, he asked for the third copy to be destroyed.

 > He/Kenneth is, yes, that angry — he consulted “the Chinese dragons” who find me “evil”, etc.

-Brakhage admits that he uses writing to purge himself before filmmaking, achieve a clarity of thought required of this craft, and apologizes for using Anger's life story for this purpose.
+Brakhage admitted that he used writing to purge himself before he could find the frame of mind required of a filmmaker.
+Filmmaking requires a [clarity of thought], and writing is a way to achieve it.
+Brakhage apologized for using Anger's life story for this purpose.

 > (You know that I always use writing to rid myself of the superficialities of thought previous to filming.)
 I beg pardon, again, for having superimposed that struggle within myself upon your life’s events as known to me.